Robust inference for geographic regression discontinuity designs: assessing the impact of police precincts: Analysis of precinct by precinct arrest rates

 \subsection{Negative control analysis}

-Figure \ref{fig:NegControlRej} illustrates the percent of significant associations out of the 144 borders using the binomial test seen in Section \ref{sec:DataNegControl} (Naive) and the proposed resampling approach (Corrected).
-The percentage of rejected tests for the naive test is far above the desired 0.05 level as we see anywhere from 60\% to 86\% rejection rates, with an increasing trend as a function of the buffer width.
-Given that this outcome should have no association with police precincts, these results point to a lack of validity of the statistical test being run or the causal assumptions underlying the regression discontinuity design.
-With our approach, the results drop to a far more reasonable level with rejections for roughly 10\% of the precinct boundaries.
-Additionally, the p-value histogram for a buffer width of 500 feet shows that the p-values appear uniformly distributed, as we would expect.
-Overall, the negative control analysis provides further justification for using our proposed procedure, and gives increased belief in our findings on arrest rates in the following sections.
+Figure \ref{fig:NegControlRej} shows the percent of significant associations out of the 144 borders using the proposed resampling approach for the negative control analysis as a function of the smoothness parameter.
+The percentage of rejected tests for the naive test in Figure \ref{fig:negControlNaive} is far above the desired 0.05 level as we see roughly anywhere between 60\% to 80\% rejection rates, with an increasing trend as a function of the buffer width.
+Given that this outcome should not be affected by police precincts, these results point to a lack of validity of the statistical test being run or the assumptions underlying the regression discontinuity design.
+With our resampling approach to inference, however, the results drop to a far more reasonable level with rejection rates close to 0.05 for each smoothness level.

+Additionally, in Supplementary Materials Section 5, we show that the p-value histogram for each spatial smoothness value appears to be approximately uniformly distributed, as we would expect.
+Overall, the negative control analysis provides further justification for using our proposed resampling procedure, and gives increased belief in our findings on arrest rates in the following sections.